Industrial Electronics Technology: Associate in Applied Science

 Courses include computer networking and troubleshooting, electronic communications, electrical installation, digital home technology integration, Windows services, and more.

 Graduates will be qualified to pursue careers in electronics, electronics communications, and computer servicing, repair and networking.
-The median annual wage for electrical and electronics engineering technicians was $61,130, according to 2015 reports from U.S. Department of Labor Bureau of Labor Statistics.
+The median annual wage for electrical and electronics engineering technicians was $59,480, according to 2017 reports from the U.S. Bureau of Labor Statistics.

 It’s time to upgrade your electronics skills and upgrade your paycheck.

 Students will have the background to test for A+ Computer Servicing, Network+, Security+, Microsoft Professional Certification, Microsoft Certified System Administrator, Microsoft Certified System Engineer, and the FCC General Radio Telephone License.